Marvel Noir: Luke Cage Noir

 Cage goes back to the morgue to get another look at Daisy's body to confirm his suspicion that the swelling was actually from her being pregnant.
 Someone had cut into her and removed the fetus.
 Tombstone followed Cage to the morgue and they fight.
 Tombstone reveals that Cage's incarceration was an elaborate set-up: Tombstone needed a cop on his side to run his illegal rackets.
 He tells Rachman that a dancer at the club, revealed to be Josephine, was interested in white men like Rachman.
 Recalling the previous flashback, it is revealed that Cage actually attacks Rachman for hitting on Josephine so that Tombstone could save him as a publicity stunt to gain favor with the cops.
-Tombstone was sent to kill Josephine, but ends up disfiguring her instead.
+Tombstone was sent to kill Josephine but ends up disfiguring her instead.
 Cage is outraged and kills Tombstone.
 Rachman is waiting in a car outside.
 Cage, pretending to be Tombstone, drives the car and Rachman over a bridge to his death.

 Cage goes to the church and finds out from Josephine that Stryker is holding Cage Jr. hostage as a shield.
 He puts the word out to Stryker to arrange a meeting.
 They end up at barbershop they both used to frequent.
-Stryker is there holding a sharp object to Cage Jr. Cage and Stryker engage in a fight but the barber helps out, giving Cage a chance to finish off Stryker.
+Stryker is there holding a sharp object to Cage Jr. Cage and Stryker engage in a fight, but the barber helps out, giving Cage a chance to finish off Stryker.
 A picture of several soldiers falls off the wall, and Cage pieces together the pieces to this case.
 He gives the key to the safety deposit box to his son before leaving.

 He confronts Banticoff and lays the story out straight: one of the soldiers in the picture is revealed to be Banticoff.
-He was a buffalo soldier who saw freedom in Paris after the war, but goes back home and is afraid of losing that freedom and respect.
+He was a buffalo soldier who saw freedom in Paris after the war but goes back home and is afraid of losing that freedom and respect.
 He reinvents himself as light-skinned, passing for white, and is accepted into upper-class society.
-He marries a wealthy socialite, using her money to finance his Tombstone and his gang in Harlem.
-In a twist, Daisy announces she is pregnant, although the soldier became sterile due to an accident during the war.
-He is fearful that the child would bring to light his identity and decides to kill her with her child.
+He marries a wealthy socialite, using her money to finance Tombstone and his gang in Harlem.
+In a twist, Daisy announces she is pregnant, despite Banticoff becoming sterile due to an accident during the war.
+He is fearful that the child would bring to light his identity and decides to kill her before she can give birth.
 He needs someone to pin it on, someone like Cage.
 Banticoff is flustered and shoots Cage, who's seemingly unharmed.
-Cage throws Banticoff out the window to his death.
+Cage then throws Banticoff out the window to his death.